-|Flows||View allows a user to view the flow.||Download flow allows a user to download the flow (as a TFLX).||
+|Flows||View lets a user view the flow.||Download flow lets a user download the flow (as a TFLX).||

-Run allows a user to run the flow.
+Run lets a user run the flow.

-Delete allows a user to delete the content.
+Delete lets a user delete the content.

-|Data Roles||View allows a user to view data roles.||n/a||Overwrite* allows a user to publish data roles, overwrite published data roles, and edit a published data roles' synonyms.|
+|Data Roles||View lets a user view data roles.||n/a||Overwrite lets a user publish data roles, overwrite published data roles, and edit published data roles' synonyms.|

-|Metrics||View allows a user to view metrics.||n/a||Overwrite* allows a user to overwrite a metric and edit a metric's details.|
+|Metrics||View lets a user view metrics.||n/a||Overwrite lets a user overwrite a metric and edit a metric's details.|

-|Collections||View allows a user to view collections.||n/a||n/a||n/a|
+|Collections||View lets a user view collections.||n/a||n/a||n/a|